 Why sleep is so important for kids

-We all know that sleep is important, but you may not realize just how vital it is to your child’s health and development.
+We all know that sleep is important (like when baby finally sleeps through the night), but you may not realize just how vital it is to your child’s health and development.
 When kids aren’t well-rested, this can show up as tantrums, whininess, aggressive behavior, or bullying.
 It also negatively affects their memory.

 During sleep, the brain organizes and catalogues the information of the day as memories.
 In one study conducted by neuroscientists, preschoolers played a memory game, then played again to test retention.